 What is therapy speak (and is it doing more harm than good)?

-Is the language we use around mental health becoming diluted and starting to lose all meaning?
+Is the language we use around mental health becoming diluted, and starting to lose all meaning?
 Or are we misusing helpful terms without realising it?

-We’re at a point where it’s hard to deny that talking about mental health and wellbeing is good for us – and often, those around us.
-Research has shown that sharing our experiences makes us more willing to seek help when we are struggling, more aware of where we should look for that help, and more likely to encourage others to seek support when we see than struggling.
-But what happens when we start adopting terms used in therapy as part of our collective vocabulary?
+Research published in the Community Mental Health Journal actually found that sharing our experiences makes us more willing to seek help when we are struggling, more aware of where we should look for that help, and more likely to encourage others to seek support when we see them struggling.
+So, what’s the impact of adopting terms used in therapy as part of our collective vocabulary?
 Shouldn’t having specific words we all know, understand, and can use, be beneficial all around?

 What is therapy speak?

 Therapy speak, also referred to as therapy dialogue, is a term used for the language previously reserved for the therapy room, that’s seeped into our everyday lives.
-Talking about setting healthy boundaries, joking about coping mechanisms, calling out toxic, trauma-dumping behaviours, or highlighting when we're left to do all the emotional labour can all be examples of ways therapy-related terms have made it into the mainstream.
+Talking about setting healthy boundaries, joking about coping mechanisms, calling out toxic, trauma-dumping behaviours, or highlighting when we’re left to do all the emotional labour, can all be examples of ways therapy-related terms have made it into the mainstream.

-That can really depend.
+Honestly, that depends on the context.
 When everything starts being called a red flag, every friend’s bad day is seen as ignoring our boundaries or being toxic, slightly differing memories of an event get called out as gaslighting, and everyone who doesn’t put our needs first is called a narcissist, it can be a sign that – just maybe – we aren’t all fully understanding the phrases we’re using.
 And over time?
 This can lead to certain words, phrases, and explanations feeling like they are losing their meaning.

 Why has therapy speak become more mainstream?